-Property Insurance - BCAD has a property portfolio structure comprising over \$3.0 billion in insurable values.
-The property insurance purchased affords \$500,000,000 in coverage per occurrence with a deductible of \$250,000.
-Losses attributable to named windstorm (hurricane) are subject to a limit of \$125,000,000 per occurrence with a deductible of \$50,000,000.
+Losses attributable to named windstorm (hurricane) are subject to a limit of \$125,000,000 per occurrence with a deductible of \$75,000,000.
 Flood losses are subject to a limit of \$25,000,000 per occurrence with a minimum deductible of \$500,000.
 In the event a windstorm or flood is declared a disaster, BCAD would be eligible for public assistance under the FEMA disaster program.
 Coverage for property losses emanating from "Terrorism" are covered up to \$350,000,000 per occurrence, subject to a deductible of \$250,000.
+This year BCAD also purchased an additional \$25,000,000 of parametric triggered coverage which responds in the event of a named windstorm whose track passes within a 10 mile radius of the airport.
+The payout from this product is scaled, based on the maximum wind speeds starting at a 20% payout for a Cat 3 storm, a 70% payout for a Cat 4 storm and a 100% payout for a Cat 5 storm.

-BCAD has a separate property insurance policy, which insures the "elevated section" of the new runway with a policy limit of \$347,760,000, with a deductible of \$250,000 per occurrence.
+BCAD has a separate property insurance policy, which insures the "elevated section" of the new runway with a policy limit of \$361,248,000, with a deductible of \$250,000 per occurrence.
 This policy excludes losses resulting from named windstorm events.

 Airport Owners and Operators General Liability Insurance - Due to the unique nature of the exposures presented by airport operations, BCAD purchases airport owners and operators general liability insurance coverage with an aggregate limit of \$500,000,000 in coverage provided by various insurers.
+The coverage for the current policy year has \$25,000 per occurrence deductible, with an annual maximum deductible expense of \$100,000.

-Environmental Liability Insurance - BCAD carries an environmental liability insurance policy with coverage limits of \$10,000,000 per occurrence and \$26,000,000 in the aggregate.
-BCAD is responsible for the first \$100,000 of each Pollution Condition or Indoor Environmental Condition and \$250,000 for all covered locations associated with FLL under this policy.
+Environmental Liability Insurance - BCAD carries an environmental liability insurance policy with coverage limits of \$10,000,000 per occurrence and \$10,000,000 aggregate, and a separate storage tank liability policy to comply with the Florida Department of Environmental Protection's Financial Responsibility requirement.
+BCAD's storage tank policy affords coverage limits of \$1,000,000 per tank and \$3,000,000 aggregate.
+BCAD is responsible for the first \$100,000 of each Pollution Condition or Indoor Environmental Condition and \$250,000 for all covered locations associated with FLL under the environmental policy, and the first \$100,000 under the storage tank policy.